Sean Berkowitz, Global Chair of the Complex Commercial Litigation Practice, represents clients in complex litigation and regulatory investigations.

 - Deputy Chief of the General Crimes Section for the United States Attorney’s office in the Northern District of Illinois

 - Director of the special task force created to investigate the Enron corporate scandal, and lead prosecutor in the criminal case against Kenneth Lay and Jeffrey Skilling

 Mr. Berkowitz recently completed a five-year term as Global Chair of the firm’s Litigation & Trial Department.
-He currently serves as the Illinois Chair of the American College of Trial Lawyers and is a past president of the Chicago Inn of Court.
+He is the former Illinois Chair of the American College of Trial Lawyers and is a past president of the Chicago Inn of Court.
 He serves on the boards of the Chicago Area Project and A Better Chicago, an innovative non-profit organization that invests in and supports a portfolio of educational charities.

 A sampling of Mr. Berkowitz’s extensive experience includes representing:

 Manouch Moshayedi, the former Chairman and CEO of sTec, Inc., in one of the largest insider trading actions brought by the Securities and Exchange Commission (SEC); the jury returned a complete defense verdict

 - Oracle Corporation and individually named officers in a federal securities fraud and insider trading class action; the court granted summary judgment in favor of the clients a month before trial

 - Baxter and individually named officers in federal securities class action (N.D.
 IL)